First Data Review

 Negative Reviews and Complaints:

 You can find the First Data BBB profile here.
-It has an “A” rating as of this review, with 1103 complaints (up from about 900) in the last 36 months – 321 of which have come in over the past year alone.
+It has an “A” rating as of this review, with 1029 complaints (down from about 1103) in the last 36 months.

 Common complaints for First Data include: